-The Group's capital risk management objectives are to ensure that the Group is capable of continuing operations, to maintain the most appropriate capital structure in order to reduce cost of capital and to maximize returns for shareholders.
-The Group may make adjustments to dividends paid to shareholders, refund capital to shareholders, issue new shares or sell assets to reduce the level of debts in order to maintain or adjust the Group's capital structure.
-The Group uses the debt-to-equity ratio to monitor its capital.
-The ratio is calculated by dividing net debts by total capital.
-Net debts are calculated as total debts (including "current and non-current borrowings" presented in the consolidated balance sheet) less cash and cash equivalents.
-Total capital is calculated as "equity" presented in the consolidated balance sheet plus net debts.
+The Company's objectives when managing capital are to safeguard the Company's ability to continue as a going concern in order to provide returns for shareholders and to maintain an optimal capital structure to reduce the cost of capital.
+The Company may make adjustments to dividends paid to shareholders, refund capital to shareholders, issue new shares or sell assets to reduce the level of debts in order to maintain or adjust the Company's capital structure.
+The Company monitors capital on the basis of the gearing ratio.
+This ratio is calculated as net debt divided by total capital.
+Net debt is calculated as total borrowings (including "current and non-current borrowings" as shown in the balance sheet) less cash and cash equivalents.
+Total capital is calculated as "equity" as shown in the balance sheet plus net debt.

-The Group maintained the same strategy in 2021 as in 2020.
-It is committed to keeping the debt-to-capital ratio between 20% and 45%.
+The Company maintained the same strategy in 2021 as in 2020 and is committed to keeping the debt-to-capital ratio between 20% and 45%.